IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen-and-ansible.md

 <div id="disqus_thread"></div>
 <script>
-/**
-*  RECOMMENDED CONFIGURATION VARIABLES: EDIT AND UNCOMMENT THE SECTION BELOW TO INSERT DYNAMIC VALUES FROM YOUR PLATFORM OR CMS.
+/*
-*  LEARN WHY DEFINING THESE VARIABLES IS IMPORTANT: https://disqus.com/admin/universalcode/#configuration-variables*/ /* var disqus_config = function () {
+var disqus_config = function () {
 this.page.url = "{{ page.url }}";  // Replace PAGE_URL with your page's canonical URL variable